Juvenile Systemic Sclerosis

 Morbidity from the disease is seen in most patients in the form of fibrosis of the skin, which may lead to contractures and loss of mobility, and Raynaud phenomenon with associated pain and paresthesias, as well as digital ulcers.
 Arthralgias, arthritis, and muscle weakness may occur in as many as a quarter of patients, and a small number may experience dyspnea, weight loss and dysphagia as well.

 In the United States, adult systemic sclerosis is more common in blacks than in whites, with a ratio of 2:1.
-No specific demographic data are available for JSSc.
+No specific demographic data are available for JSSc, however in the senior author's experience children of color (African-American, Hispanic, Asian, and Pacific Islanders) made up the majority of patients followed in our clinics.

 Females are affected more often than males, with an overall female-to-male ratio of approximately 3.6:1, much lower than the 15:1 female-to-male predominance seen in adults.

-A child must be younger than 17 years at the time of disease onset to the meet the criteria for JSSc.
+By definition, the child must be younger than 17 years at the time of disease onset to the meet the criteria for JSSc.
 The youngest patient documented with JSSc was only a few months old at disease onset.
-The average age of onset is 8.1-8.8 years in the two largest published case series.
+The average age of onset is 8-9 years in the two largest published case series.
 Due to the rarity of this condition and the subtle nature by which it can first appear, the average time from symptom onset to diagnosis is 1.9 years, taking as long as 12 years in some cases.
-Of note, children who died in these studies were diagnosed almost 2 years later than the average child with juvenile systemic sclerosis.
+Of note, children who died in these studies were diagnosed almost 2 years later than the average child with JSSc.

 Previous